-Allocation of Affordable Housing Need
+Allocation of Future Affordable Housing Need

 Planning for the growing need for affordable housing

 The Met Council forecasts future affordable housing needs using a regional economic model, then allocates a share of the overall need to all communities expecting sewer-serviced household growth over the next decade.
-Cities aren’t required to create enough units to meet their share of the NEED, but they must plan for the possibility of these units by guiding sufficient land at higher residential densities.
+Cities aren’t required to create enough units to meet their share of the Future Need, but they must plan for the possibility of these units by guiding sufficient land at higher residential densities.

-How we calculate the NEED
+How we calculate the Future Need

 • overall forecasted growth;